FTSE dragged down by Wolseley, healthcare despite mining rebound

 LONDON, Sept 29 (Reuters) - Britain’s leading share index fell on Tuesday, with a rebound for the mining sector failing to offset the impact of a cut in revenue growth prospects from plumbing supplies group Wolseley and the ripple effect from a U.S. healthcare sell-off.

-Glencore led the mining sector higher and staged its biggest one-day gain, surging almost 17 percent after about a third of its market value was wiped out on Monday.
+Glencore led the mining sector higher and was set for its biggest one-day gain, surging 17 percent after about a third of its market value was wiped out on Monday.

 “Glencore is certainly the poster boy for this crisis in commodity stocks and we think that markets will continue to be volatile as concerns ricochet between China, deflation and U.S. interest rate hikes,” Bestinvest managing director, Jason Hollands, said.